Munsif.

 Angular Without Zone.js: Signals, New Control Flow & Zoneless Change Detection

-Why Angular Is Dropping Zone.js
+Why Angular Dropped Zone.js

-What Zone.js Actually Does
+What Zone.js Actually Did

-This works, but has real costs:
+This approach worked for a decade but carried real costs:

 The Timeline

-Angular 16Signals introduced
+Angular 16Signals introduced (signal, computed)

-Angular 17New control flow, @defer, standalone default
+Angular 17New control flow (@if, @for, @switch), @defer, standalone default

-Angular 18Control flow stable, input()/output() stable
+Angular 18Control flow and @defer stable; input()/output() stable

-Angular 19Zoneless experimental, input()/output() default
+Angular 19Zoneless experimental; input()/output() default over decorators

-Angular 20Zoneless developer preview, effect()/linkedSignal() stable
+Angular 20Zoneless developer preview; effect()/linkedSignal() stable

 Angular 20.2Zoneless stable

-Angular 21Zoneless default for new projects
+Angular 21Zoneless default for new projects; zone.js no longer included

-Angular Signals: The Foundation
+Angular Signals: The Complete API

 typescript

-import { signal, computed, effect } from '@angular/core';
+import { signal } from '@angular/core';

 const count = signal(0);

-// Read the value
+// Read the value (also tracks it in computed/effect)

-console.log(count()); // 0
+count(); // 0

 count.set(5);

-count.update(prev => prev + 1); // Now 6
+count.update(prev => prev + 1); // 6

 Computed signals automatically recalculate when their dependencies change.
+They are read-only — you cannot call .set() on them.

 typescript